dcunited001/dcunited001.github.io/_posts/2016-05-17-the-death-of-creativity.md

 from four channels to dozens to the internet.
 The internet is essentially the inversion of the concept of mass communication, where each person has their own channel.
-And for about two decades, the average person had access to the power of knowledge and information.
+And for about two decades, the average person had access to the power of knowledge and information while the internet was completely free.
 This access is unequivocally greater than at any other time in human history.

 But this can be just as dangerous as it is beneficial.
 If any information can be freely transmitted over maximally connected